-Density of different types of hydrocarbons, alcohols and acids as function of carbon number, at 20°C / 68°F
+Density of hydrocarbons like alcohols and acids as function of carbon number at 20°C / 68°.

 The tables and figures below show how the liquid density at 20°C (68°F) changes with increasing carbon number up to C33 for different hydrocarbons.
 The densities are also shown as function of boiling point of the hydrocarbons.
 Definitions and examples of molecular structures of the different classes of organic compounds are given below the figures.

 See also boiling and melting point of the same compounds, densities of organic sulfur compounds and density, boiling and melting points of nitrogen and sulfur compounds.

 See long list of hydrocarbons - physical data, including molweight, melting and boiling point, density, flash point and autoignition temperature, as well as number of carbon and hydrogen atoms.

 For full table - rotate the screen!

 |Liquid density of hydrocarbons, alcohols and acids, C1-C16, at 20°C/68°F|

 |** rings without substituents|